Quick contact info

 3. Conclusion

 Skincare is a vast practice across the whole world.
 It can be self-recommended or prescribed by a dermatologist.
 Mistakes are bound to happen, but you see these skincare mistakes in Nigeria.
 I don’t know if I should attribute it to a low budget or just a nonchalant attitude.
-The men tend to lean in on the nonchalant attitude, while the ladies are both nonchalant and low budget.
+The men tend to lean in on the nonchalant attitude, while the ladies lean towards both nonchalant and low budget.
 I do not speak for every man or woman though, just a simple observation from my end.

 Here are the 4 common mistakes of everyday skincare and their effects on the skin.